-1. For each hour since market open, the IESO retrieves the hydro capacity that was on a planned outage.
+- For each hour since market open, the IESO retrieves the hydro capacity that was on a planned outage.
 This creates an hourly profile of the capacity unavailable due to outages, but it overestimates the impact, as not all of a generator would have been available as fuel limitations impact hydro output.
 Because of this, the hourly unavailable capacity as a result of planned outage is multiplied by a capacity factor that changes by month and zone.
 This capacity factor is calculated from historical norms.
-This creates an effective loss of capability due planned outages.

-2. The amount of effective hydroelectric capability loss during the historical daily peak hour is added back to the historical contribution.
+This creates an effective loss of capability due planned outages. - 2.
+The amount of effective hydroelectric capability loss during the historical daily peak hour is added back to the historical contribution.
 This final value is the hydroelectric capability estimate assuming all units in-service.
-This is done so that we may discount hydroelectric capability by the effects of future planned outages over the planning timeframe.
-This step is necessary to ensure we are able to assess hydroelectric outages and its impact on resource adequacy.
+This is done to discount hydroelectric capability by the effects of future planned outages over the planning timeframe.
+This step is necessary to ensure assessment of hydroelectric outages and their impact on resource adequacy.